GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 Popular data that can be sent with server-initiated streams or server-sent datagrams and carried over WebTransport are good use cases for multicast transport because the same server-to-client data can be pushed to many different receivers on a multicast channel.

 A QUIC connection using HTTP/3 and WebTransport can use multicast channels to deliver WebTransport server-initiated streams.
-At the time of this writing (version -02) this comes with the significant penalty that in order to do so, servers would have to run up to 4 multicast channels per shared set of data to send, one for each possible size of the client-chosen Session ID.
+At the time of this writing (version -02 of {{I-D.draft-ietff-webtrans-http3}}) this comes with the significant penalty that in order to do so, servers would have to run up to 4 multicast channels per shared set of data to send, one for each possible size of the client-chosen Session ID.

-Servers can achieve this by sending the initial few bytes of the server-initiated stream, containing the Session ID (currently defined as the Stream ID of the QUIC stream containing the original HTTP/3 request for the WebTransport extended CONNECT request), then sending the rest of the stream data over a multicast channel.
+Servers can achieve this by sending the initial few bytes of the server-initiated stream containing the Session ID (currently defined as the Stream ID of the QUIC stream containing the original HTTP/3 request for the WebTransport extended CONNECT request), then sending the rest of the stream data over a multicast channel.

 However, since the client-initiated Stream ID used for the Session ID is a variable-length integer with 4 possible sizes (1, 2, 4, or 8 octets), clients will need the shared data in the stream to be at one of 4 different possible stream offsets in order to process it.
 Hence, for WebTransport as currently specified servers would need to run up to 4 separate channels instead of a single channel in order to send the same WebTransport data to many different clients.

-WebTransport Datagrams are delivered over HTTP/3 Datagrams as defined in {{I-D.draft-ietf-masque-h3-datagram}} and have the same characteristic of relying on the client-chosen Quarter Stream ID value.
+WebTransport Datagrams are delivered over HTTP/3 Datagrams as defined in {{I-D.draft-ietf-masque-h3-datagram}} and in version -04 have the same characteristic of relying on the client-chosen Quarter Stream ID value.

 While using 4 multicast channels instead of 1 still represents a potentially vast scalability improvement over unicast delivery for popular content, it causes other scalability problems, especially in networks that have small limits on the number of multicast channels that are allowed to be provisioned at the same time.
-The total channel limits have a surprisingly low bound in a lot of multicast-capable networking devices designed for TV services that were expected to support only up to a few tens of popular channels at the same time.
+The total channel count limits have a surprisingly low bound in many multicast-capable networking devices designed for TV services that were expected to support only up to a few tens of very popular channels at the same time.

 It is therefore hoped that an extension or revision to WebTransport and HTTP/3 Datagrams can be adopted in a future version of their specifications that make it possible to use a single channel for all the shared data.